 To determine whether the principal should be reinstated, the ERA member, David Appleton, first had to decide whether she had an arguable case of unjustified dismissal.
-Appleton decided in the affirmative, based on several reasons.
+Appleton decided she did, based on several reasons.

 To begin with, the board failed to provide specific information regarding allegations against the principal, Prudence Taylor, prior to their disciplinary meeting.
 “There are just two examples of allegations …about which Mrs Taylor was entitled to further specific information,” Appleton said.
 This was a breach of good faith and capable – alone – of rendering the termination unjustifiable.